top of page

 He stopped and lifted her hand between them as he looked into her eyes.

 “Jenny Robertson, you have made sure you are so perfect, and I can see you are looking for perfection.
 But I hope you see that real is the better perfection.
 A person in the real world is so much better than the ideal in our heads.
-My violin makes me better than a computer because it is was alive.
+My violin makes me better than a computer because it was alive.
 I saw my uncle build my violin out of a tree with knotholes and crooked grains.
 Seeing that imperfection is what unlocks the beauty in humans.
 He taught me every person around us is a violin with knotholes.
 God chose it that way.
 We are each very real instruments which play in our own way.
-Perfection is the note written on the page, but it's one done with a wavy tone that says I am scared, or a hesitant stroke which says help me, or strong ones which say, I am here and I feel strong, at least right now.”
+Perfection is the note written on the page, but it's best when it's played with a wavy tone that says I am scared, or a hesitant stroke which says help me, or strong ones which say, I am here and I feel strong, at least right now.
+Human is better than perfection.”

 He kissed her on the cheek and said, “I hope you can see that only real people are the perfect ones.
 At least the type of perfect worth loving.
 And you need to let yourself be that type of perfect, or you will never love yourself, or someone else.”